-As of December 31, 2013, we had approximately \$110.3 million estimated carrying value of Excess MSRs.
-As of December 31, 2013, our completed investments represent either a 50% or an 85% interest in the Excess MSRs on two pools of mortgage loans with an aggregate UPB at the time of our investment of approximately \$20.7 billion.
+As of December 31, 2014 and 2013, we had approximately \$91.3 million, and \$110.3 million, respectively estimated carrying value of Excess MSRs.
+Our investments represents between a 50% and 85% interest in the Excess MSRs on these pools of mortgage loans with an aggregate UPB at December 31, 2014 and 2013, of approximately \$17.5 billion, and \$20.0 billion, respectively.
 Freedom Mortgage is the servicer of the loans underlying all of our investments in Excess MSRs to date, and it earns a basic fee and all ancillary income associated with the portfolios in exchange for providing all servicing functions.
 In addition, Freedom Mortgage retains either a 15% or a 50% interest in the Excess MSRs.
 We do not have any servicing duties, liabilities or obligations associated with the servicing of the portfolios underlying any of our investments.
 Each of our investments in Excess MSRs to date is subject to a recapture agreement with Freedom Mortgage.
 Under the recapture agreements, we are generally entitled to our percentage interest in the Excess MSRs on any initial or subsequent refinancing by Freedom Mortgage of a loan in the original portfolio.
-In other words, we are generally entitled to our percentage interest in the Excess MSRs on both (i) a loan resulting from a refinancing by Freedom Mortgage of a previously recaptured loan.
+In other words, we are generally entitled to our percentage interest in the Excess MSRs on both (i) a loan resulting from a refinancing by Freedom Mortgage of a loan.